aspav/DSIT/README.md

 ## ⚙️ HOW TO

-### 🐍 Regarding the `python` files and notebooks, the following steps should be followed to run them:
+### 🐍 Regarding the `python` files and notebooks, the next steps should be followed to run them:

 **✅️️ NOTE: I used Python 3.8 for running the following commands.**